 - Digital photographs are the best way to submit an ID request in the time of COVID-19.
 See this webpage for required information and tips on submitting insect images.

-- General insect questions can still be submitted by email to email@example.com (best option) or by phone.
+- General insect questions can still be submitted by email to firstname.lastname@example.org (best option) or by phone.
 I will continue to have regular email access while working remotely, but phone responses will likely be delayed.
-Email will be the best way to reach me for the time being.
+Email is the best way to reach me.

 The UW Insect Diagnostic Lab regularly provides outreach around Wisconsin via public radio, workshops, public seminars, and other venues.
 Unfortunately, the COVID-19 situation is impacting in-person delivery of this outreach.
 See below for additional details:

 - In-person presentations provided by the UW Insect Diagnostic Lab have been cancelled until further notice.

 - If interested in distance education (via Zoom, Skype, Google Hangouts, etc.), feel free to reach out to me by email (email@example.com).

 In the meantime, stay safe and feel free to check out the many insect-related blog posts over the last few years to take your mind off of COVID-19: https://insectlab.russell.wisc.edu/blog/